draivin/hsnips/README.md

   with the `A` flag snippets will activate as soon as their trigger matches, it is specially useful for regex snippets.

-- `H`: Hide snippet from inline suggestions - By default, all snippets will be listed by the inline suggestions.
-With the `H` flag snippets will be hidden from the suggestion, but will still automatically expand.
-(Necessarily needs `A` flag or else snippet won't expand)
+- `1-9`: Hide snippet from inline suggestions up to character (1-9)\* - By default, all snippets will be listed by the inline suggestions.
+With a specified number snippets will be hidden from suggestion until the specified number of characters are written.
+(If number matches trigger length: Necessarily needs `A` flag or else snippet won't expand)

 - `i`: In-word expansion\* - By default, a snippet trigger will only match when the trigger is preceded by whitespace characters.
 A snippet with this option is triggered regardless of the